shadeform/terraform-provider-shadeform/README.md

 ```

 > **_NOTE:_** Instances can take anywhere from 1 - 15 minutes on average to spin up with some evening taking upwards of 30-40 minutes.
-The `terraform apply` command won't finish until the instances are active (or errored out)
+The `terraform apply` command won't finish until the instances are active (or errored out).
+There is a default timeout of 60 minutes.

 ## Requirements